-A comma-separated list of package names and globs that must be pulled from this repository.
-This is useful if multiple repositories provide the same package and you want to make sure it comes from this repository.
+A comma-separated list of package names and globs that can be pulled from this repository.
+Any other packages provided by the repository not on this list will be ignored.
+This is useful if you want to install just a single package or set of packages from a repository while including all other packages the repository provides.